NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Tzitzimitl.md

 abilities_mid:
   - name: ""
   - name: "Light to Dark"
-    desc: "`pf2:r` (divine,void) **Trigger** A creature uses an ability or spell with the vitality trait within 120 feet of the tzitzimitl\n**Effect** The tzitzimitl inverts the energy used in the triggering ability or spell, causing it to lose the vitality trait and gain the void trait, and changing all instances of vitality energy or healing in the ability's description to void energy."
+    desc: "`pf2:r` (divine,void) **Trigger** A creature uses an ability or spell with the vitality trait within 120 feet of the tzitzimitl\n* * *\n\n**Effect** The tzitzimitl inverts the energy used in the triggering ability or spell, causing it to lose the vitality trait and gain the void trait, and changing all instances of vitality energy or healing in the ability's description to void energy."

 attacks:
   - name: ""